TomCarey/Data/README.md

 ## Update

-> Update is important because your object is not being observed for changes and therefore once your done changing a object you will need to save it
+> Update is important because your object is not being observed for changes and therefore once you're done changing a object you will need to save it

 ``` swift
 store.update(model)